 A chemical base (or alkaline) is a substance that accepts H+ or hydrogen ions.
 It dissociates in water and is a good conductor of electricity.
 A base turns litmus paper blue, which indicates its alkalinity.
 An acid is a compound that dissolves in water to release hydrogen ions.
-Acids and bases are commonly found in various household applications.
+Acids and bases are generally chemically active in that they can react with many other substances.
+As a result, they are commonly found in various household applications, especially as cleaners and in the kitchen.

 Household ammonia (ammonium hydroxide) is a common base, and is an effective tarnish and stain remover.
 It is used to clean gold and silver jewelry, porcelain, glass, stainless steel, brassware and a variety of stains (blood, perspiration, red wine stains and pen markings).